-Attached: Set 2, Set 3 and additional Sounds sheet.
+Attached: Set 1, Set 2, Set 3 and additional Sounds Sheet.

-Children in Year 5 bring home a reading book which has an Accelerated Reading level and Quiz code on it.
+Many children in Year 2, will start to bring a reading book home which has an Accelerated Reading level and Quiz code on it.

 The very short online comprehension quizzes help us track your child’s progress.

 Quizzes should be done within 24 hours of finishing the book so it is still fresh in your child’s mind.

 Quizzes can be completed at school or at home on any device that can access the internet.

 If it is possible to complete the quiz at home then the link is:

 This will take you to a screen that your child should recognise.
 See the attached ‘Logging on to Accelerated Reader’ guide if your child needs support.
 Your child’s individual login details will be handed out at Parent Consultations in October 2023